irio2022-sos-alert/alertmanager/README.md

 DB_PASS: xxxxxxxx
 DB_NAME: alerts
 DB_PORT: 5432

+# specifically for sendgrid_test
+SENDGRID_API_KEY=xxx  # api key which you can get from sendgrid SENDER_EMAIL=xxxx@gmail.com # email which is configured as a sender in sendgrid
 ```

 And some dependencies must be installed.
 Run following:(please use python virtualenv for better experience):